 Sometimes you need to play the short-game and roll out a solution to test its viability.
 When time is money, and you’re short on both, specific and ready-built solutions are a great way to get there in a hurry.

 But we’ve been down that road of making decisions more tuned for the short-term, and have paid for it.
 A Help Desk full of burning issues, 36-hour code-a-thons to patch and replace unstable components before they break.
-Without our patient, kind clients and our stellar team, I doubt we would have been able to make it this far.
+We've learned that flexibility isn't just a buzzword.

 So, I want to go over some key watch-outs as you follow your own path and help you avoid the pitfalls.